lkzeric/Embedded_System/Introduction/Architecture.md

 - Role:
     - Share the overhead of CPU1(ARM Cortex-R)
     - Level is lower than CPU1(ARM Cortex-R).
 The host for CPU2 is CPU1; the host for CPU1(ARM Cortex-R) is Personal Computer / Server
-    - Send the low-level commnand to Nand Flash
+    - Send the low-level commnand to NAND Flash
 - Key Point
-    - CPU1(ARM Cortex-R) only needs to send top-level commnads (the effort to build these commands is low) to CPU2 which would reorganize these commands into low-level commands which Nand Flash could understand
+    - CPU1(ARM Cortex-R) only needs to send top-level commnads (the effort to build these commands is low) to CPU2 which would reorganize these commands into low-level commands which NAND Flash could understand
     - Not only transfering into low-level commands, CPU2 could optimize different independent commands to the related efficient instructions in order to acheive die-interleaving, plane-interleaving or cache operation to increase the throughput

 - Interation for 2 CPUs
-    - Each CPU must have their well-define reponsibilities (e.g., CPU1: service real Host(PC/Server) commands, and manage HW IPs resources; CPU2: directly control Nand Flash)
+    - Each CPU must have their well-define reponsibilities (e.g., CPU1: service real Host(PC/Server) commands, and manage HW IPs resources; CPU2: directly control NAND Flash)
     - Allocate a memory as an area to communicate with each other.
 It should be careful to read/write this region, or it may occur unexpected behavior. (e.g., read the old data, overwrite the new data).
 Hence, it needs the lock/mutex to protect that memory while one CPU is manupulating this area.

 # 2.3 ROM Code